-Grace’s account of the cringe-worthy date describes the oldest dating faux pas that’s been around since high school. —Guy pushes for sex before a girl is ready or comfortable.
-Guy keeps pushing for sex after it’s been made clear his advances are not reciprocated.— Based on Grace’s follow-up text to Ansari post-date, it seems like this night Aziz Ansari was that guy.
+Grace’s account of the cringe-worthy date describes the oldest dating faux pas that’s been around since high school. —Guy pushes for copulation before a girl is ready or comfortable.
+Guy keeps pushing for copulation after it’s been made clear his advances are not reciprocated.— Based on Grace’s follow-up text to Ansari post-date, it seems like this night Aziz Ansari was that guy.

-Ansari's fans are shaken to the core by allegations.
-They’re stunned that beloved, 34-year-old Parks and Recreation star used his celebrity to sexually pressure a 22-year-old into sex.
-Disenchanted, fans on twitter begin to question: What happened to Aziz Ansari the nice guy that advocates for women's rights or roles in society on Letterman?
+Ansari’s fans are shaken to the core by allegations.
+They’re stunned that beloved, 34-year-old Parks and Recreation star used his celebrity to sensually pressure a 22-year-old into copulation.
+Disenchanted, fans on twitter begin to question: What happened to Aziz Ansari the nice guy that advocates for women’s rights or roles in society on Letterman?

-this aziz ansari mess has me stunned. stunned at how as a man, you make your career off playing the "woke" male feminist character then behind closed curtains you're acting like this..— james (@jameslemm) January 14, 2018
+this aziz ansari mess has me stunned. stunned at how as a man, you make your career off playing the "woke" male feminist character then behind closed curtains you're acting like this..

 stunned at the way it's being trivialized by some as solely a "bad date"